Kelv01/requirement-analysis/README.md

 and non-functional requirements, this repository serves as a reference point for developers, designers, and project managers, helping to maintain alignment, minimize rework, and guide the entire development process with clarity and precision.

+#What is Requirement Analysis?
+Requirement Analysis is a critical phase in the software development lifecycle (SDLC) where the project team gathers, analyzes, and defines the requirements of the software product to be developed.
+This process ensures that all stakeholders have a clear and mutual understanding of what the system should do and how it should perform.